If you can't beat 'em, join 'em. That philosophy works well in tax season, when you can use some tax payments to lower your IRS bill.

 Property taxes must be itemized

-Previously, homeowners who claimed the standard deduction were allowed to add at least some of their real estate tax payments to their standard deduction amount.
+For the 2008 and 2009 tax years, Congress allowed homeowners who claimed the standard deduction to add at least some of their real estate tax payments to their standard deduction amount.
 That's no longer an option.

-So to deduct property taxes on your 2011 tax return, you must itemize.
+So to deduct property taxes, you must itemize.

 Deducting vehicle sales taxes

-But a long-standing sales tax addition for taxpayers who itemize remains.
-If you bought a motor vehicle in 2011, sales tax paid on that purchase can be added to the rest of the sales tax amount you deduct on Schedule A.
+If you bought a motor vehicle in 2013, sales tax paid on that purchase can be added to the rest of the sales tax amount you deduct on Schedule A.

 And what, in the IRS' estimation, is a motor vehicle?
 The definition includes cars, motorcycles, motor homes, recreational vehicles, sport utility vehicles, trucks, vans and off-road vehicles.
 You also can deduct the sales tax paid on a plane or boat if the tax rate was the same as your state's general sales tax rate.